Top 10 Places to Visit in Delhi – A Local’s Bucket List

 Once lined with beautiful gardens, fountains and the mansions of the wealthy, many of the historic sites are still there, though you have to look past the crowds and grime to see them.

-A walk from one end of Chandni Chowk to the other (a distance of 1.8 km) will take you past of Old Delhi’s most famous sites including stunning Sikh, Jain and Hindu temples, specialty markets, havelis from Mughal times and famous street food stands.
+A walk down Chandni Chowk will take you past some of Old Delhi’s most famous sites including temples, specialty markets, historic havelis and famous street food, making it one of the top 10 places to visit.

-- Hours & Cost: 24/7 but go during the day (markets are closed on Sunday); free
+Hours & Cost: 24/7 but go during the day (markets are closed on Sunday); free.

 5. Raj Ghat (Gandhi Memorial)